andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 By design in the MVCC implementation PG, when a row is updated even for a single column, the former row becomes a dead row/dead tuple (invisible).
 Tables always consist of "live" and dead tuples.

-The dead tuples are referred to as "bloat" and a table with 20% of its tuples (rows) being bloat is acceptable, but 50% is bad and can impact performance.
+The dead tuples are referred to as "bloat" and a table with 20% of its tuples (rows) being bloat is acceptable, but 50% or more is bad and can impact performance.

 Due to the nature of web application workloads bloat is common.
-Autovacuum is intended to run automatically and remove dead row bloat.

-Sometimes Autovacuum doesn't remove all the bloat.
-Sometimes bloated rows are removed but the indexes on those tables remain bloated.
+Perhaps this is due to a UPDATE heavy workload.

 The fix for bloated indexes is to `REINDEX` the index, thus removing any references to dead tuples.
 On newer versions of PG, `REINDEX` can be done in the background (`CONCURRENTLY`) however on PG 10 that is not supported.
 To reindex concurrently, we used a tool called [pg_repack](https://reorg.github.io/pg_repack/) which supports repacking tables and indexes concurrently.
 This is a third-party tool that has some downsides (heavy disk IO, `ACCESS EXCLUSIVE` lock for table repack) so make sure to test usage of it on your pre-production systems.